Saladworks says banking pioneer's 'vendetta' led to Chapter 11

 (Reuters) - Bankrupt restaurant chain Saladworks escalated its fight with minority shareholder Vernon Hill, arguing in court papers the founder of Commerce Bancorp Inc had a “vendetta” to destroy the company.

-Saladworks said in a Tuesday filing with the U.S. Bankruptcy Court in Wilmington, Delaware, that Hill enlisted Metro Bank in the effort.
-Metro Bank is a wholly owned subsidiary of Metro Bancorp Inc and is not affiliated with Metro Bank PLC, which Hill founded in the United Kingdom in 2010.
+Saladworks said in a Tuesday filing with the U.S. Bankruptcy Court in Wilmington, Delaware, that Hill enlisted Metro Bank, which he founded in the United Kingdom in 2010, in the effort.